Prashanth-Nelli/jsPdfTablePlugin/README.md

 doc.drawTable returns current editing position.

-if the returned valueis doc.internal.pageSize.height you should
+if the returned value is doc.internal.pageSize.height you should

 add a new page for further editing